Merit Honours Badge System

 2 x sports or cultural certificates or one of each

-1x extra certificate of their own choice
+1x extra certificate of their own choice (this can not be a values certificate)

 2 x school responsibility and 2 citizenship certificates or